 Now in its 30th year as an international event, the NAIAS is among the most prestigious automotive shows in the world, providing unparalleled access to the automotive products, technologies, people and ideas that matter most – up close and in one place.
 The event is hosted in downtown Detroit, the heart of the automotive industry.

 The inaugural launch of AutoMobili-D in 2017 featured more than 180 brands, ranging from automakers to suppliers, to tech startups as well as universities and government organizations.
 From John Krafcik debuting the fully autonomous Chrysler Pacifica, to Carlos Ghosn providing insights into Nissan’s plans for a connected future, to Julia Steyn on Maven’s outlook on urban mobility as a service, these great industry leaders and many others took the stage and delivered more than 40 hours of mobility-focused discussions and announcements.
 110 speakers representing 100 different companies spoke on a variety of talks and panels.
-For a list of this content, check out this post which details the talks, panels, and discussions.

 Featured automotive mobility exhibitors included: